koenderks/aRtsy/README.md

 #### Collatz conjecture

 The Collatz conjecture is also known as 3x+1.
+The algorithm draws lines according to a simple rule set:

+1. Take any number
+2. If the number is even, divide it by 2.
+3. If the number is odd, multiply the number by 3 and add 1.

+By visualizing the sequence for each number, overlaying numbers that are the same, and bending the edges, very distinct coral structures can occur.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/collatzs/2021-08-09.png' width='270' height='270'>